 If being around cats and dogs is a must, Stickney said there are some ways to alleviate pet allergies.
 Some options include bathing your pet weekly, getting a HEPA filter for your home, designating a “pet-free” room or area of your house, washing pet beds frequently, dusting and vacuuming your house regularly, and washing your hands after handling a pet.
 Seeing a physician about allergy treatment options also may help.

-Additionally, Stickney said some allergy sufferers can consider pets that are not known to cause allergies, such as lizards, ferrets, rats, and birds.
+Additionally, Stickney said some allergic people can consider pets that are not known to cause allergies, such as lizards, ferrets, rats, and birds.
 However, Stickney reminds pet owners to do their research before getting a new pet.

 “None of these animals should be ‘impulse buys’,” he said.
 “They all have unique husbandry and health care requirements.”